odoo/documentation/discuss/email_servers.rst

 given here above.

 However when it comes to incoming messages, we don't recommend to exclusively use your own email server.
-Indeed, Odoo Online is fetching incoming messages from the email server once every hour only.
+Indeed, Twenty20 Online is fetching incoming messages from the email server once every hour only.
-To receive emails in real time, you should rather use a **catchall redirection** (your server -> Odoo server).
+To receive emails in real time, you should rather use a **catchall redirection** (your server -> Twenty20 server).
 To do so:

 * Create a catchall address in your email server settings (e.g. catchall).
-* Still from such settings, set a redirection from this catchall address to Odoo's one: catchall@yourdomain.ext -> catchall@yourcompany.odoo.com.
+* Still from such settings, set a redirection from this catchall address to Twenty20's one: catchall@yourdomain.ext -> catchall@yourcompany.odoo.com.
-* In Odoo check *External Email Servers* in :menuselection:`Settings --> General Settings` and enter your email domain name (i.e. yourdomain.ext).
+* In Twenty20 check *External Email Servers* in :menuselection:`Settings --> General Settings`
+  and enter your email domain name (i.e. yourdomain.ext).
 * No need to set up an incoming email server in such a case.

-How to be SPF-compliant when using external email servers in Odoo
+How to be SPF-compliant when using external email servers in Twenty20
 =================================================================
 Sender Policy Framework (SPF) is an email-validation system that checks that incoming mail from a domain comes from a host authorized by that domain's administrator.
 Such a security system is used in most email servers.
-If you don't comply with it, your emails sent from Odoo will be likely flagged as spam.
+If you don't comply with it, your emails sent from Twenty20 will be likely flagged as spam.

-To be SPF-compliant, you need to authorize Odoo as a sending host in your domain name settings:
+To be SPF-compliant, you need to authorize Twenty20 as a sending host in your domain name settings:

 * Sign in to your domain’s account at your domain host.